toshiro-en-miyamoto/cpp/gcc/BUILD_GCC.md

   - Deb: enable
   - pi4: enable
 - `enable-bootstrap`
-  - For a native build, the default configuration is to perform a 3-stage bootstrap of the compiler when `make` is invoked, testing that GCC can compile itself correctly.
-If you want to disable this process, you can configure with `--disable-bootstrap`.
+  - For a native build, the default configuration is to perform a 3-stage bootstrap of the compiler when `make` is invoked, testing that GCC can compile itself correctly.`--disable-bootstrap`.
   - Deb: enable
-  - pi4: TBD
+  - pi4: enable
 - `disable-libquadmath`
   - Specify that the GCC quad-precision math library should not be built.
 On some systems, the library is required to be linkable when building the Fortran front end.
   - Deb: disable